kabisa/theguild.nl/draft/real-world-phoenix-lets-deploy-using-kubernetes.md

 ```

 This concludes our cluster setup.
 To get our app deployed we'll have to add some
 setup to our project.
-We'll need to dockerize our project, add kubctl deploy
+We'll need to dockerize our project, add kubectl deploy
 config files and add a gitlab-ci.yml that will trigger the gitlab-ci pipeline.

 ## A project to deploy